js08k/gtqt/README.md

+# To compile and use this code successfully version 2.6.0 over protoc must be
+# used

 # Brief
 Genreates Tcp/Udp/SSL classes based around Qt network classes that transmit/receive messages (defined by the protoc IDL) as Qt signals and slots.